DOE-ICoM/Torrent.jl/README.md

 add https://github.com/DOE-ICoM/Torrent.jl.git
 ```

 This should pull the Torrent package into your local environment.
 You should then be able to import the Torrent package into your julia code.
 The main entry point is the `torrent` function, which takes only a single parameter, the name of a configuration file in JSON format.
+(Note, that if you later want to update to a newer version of Torrent, just go back to the package manager and 'update Torrent'.)

 ```julia
 import Torrent